 ACTRESS: Stage, Screen, TV, Commercials & VOs

 I didn't originally seek out acting, it came to me...
 I was actually pretty shy when I was younger, loved to sing and dance, and tell stories to my friends - which they encouraged and enjoyed.
 But I was extremely body conscious and objectified from oh, about 7th grade....
 So, when my friend's Mom (stage manager) asked me to participate in a local play I asked, "Doing what?!"
 It was a skit from The Carol Burnett Show, "So Proudly We Heal" (so apropos as it turned out - the healing part).
 I was to portray sexy Nurse Applebaum.
 I had to keep reminding the Doctor in the skit of my name, to which he replied, "The apples I remember, it's the name I forget."
 The audience erupted with laughter.
-That was the first time (@ age 23) I can remember being tickled by my figure - it was freeing and I found myself backstage grinning ear-to-ear, wanting more!
+That was the first time (@ age 23) I can remember being tickled by attention to my figure - it was freeing and I found myself backstage grinning from ear-to-ear, wanting more!
 After several plays with this [community] I asked where to study so I could continue to work.
 I did an intensive program at the revered Lee Strasberg Theatre Institute in NYC and soon was getting paid to entertain up and down the East Coast.
 I was thrilled!
 I had no doubt I found my calling.

 But that figure of mine, well, that didn't quite work for TV & Film.
 My headshots got me into many audition rooms and I was making some great impressions.
 But most of the feedback went something like...
 "She's not physically right for the role, often followed by things like... 'the best of 80 women we saw', 'total pro', 'so funny', 'great hair', 'beautiful face', 'we love her'...